Which Google Link Analysis Approach May Have Changed?

 Google might have replaced this clustering approach with one that focuses instead more upon the content and/or the concepts contained on those pages. – Link based clustering of hyperlinked documents

-6. Personalized PageRank Scoring
+6. Link Analysis with Personalized PageRank Scoring

 Determining personalized page scores for web pages based upon links pointing to pages that appear for specific queries in search results and whether the anchor text in those links are related to those query terms.